openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-camera.md

 function releaseCaptureSession(captureSession: camera.CaptureSession): void {
   captureSession.release().then(() => {
-    console.log('Promise returned to indicate that the CaptureSession instance is released successfully.');
+    console.info('Promise returned to indicate that the CaptureSession instance is released successfully.');
   }).catch((err: BusinessError) => {
     console.error(`Failed to release the CaptureSession instance ${err.code}`);
   });